Giant squid: Timeline

 Aristotle, who lived in the fourth century BC, described a large squid, which he called teuthus, distinguishing it from the smaller squid, the teuthis.
-He mentions, "of the calamaries, the so-called teuthus is much bigger than the teuthis; for teuthi [plural of teuthus] have been found as much as five ells [5.7 metres] long".
+He mentions, "of the calamaries, the so-called teuthus is much bigger than the teuthis; for teuthi [plural of teuthus] have been found as much as five ells [5.7 m] long".

 Pliny the Elder, living in the first century AD, also described a gigantic squid in his Natural History, with the head "as big as a cask", arms 30 ft long, and carcass weighing 700 lb.

 Tales of giant squid have been common among mariners since ancient times, and may have led to the Norse legend of the kraken, a tentacled sea monster as large as an island capable of engulfing and sinking any ship.
 Japetus Steenstrup, the describer of Architeuthis, suggested a giant squid was the species described as a sea monk to the Danish king Christian III circa 1550.
 The Lusca of the Caribbean and Scylla in Greek mythology may also derive from giant squid sightings.
 Eyewitness accounts of other sea monsters like the sea serpent are also thought to be mistaken interpretations of giant squid.
 Nevertheless, the historian Otto Latva, who has studied the past interactions between humans and giant squid, has pointed out that many old stories about sea monsters were not associated with giant squid until the late 19th century.
 Latva has proposed that the giant squid was monsterized in the 19th century by natural historians and other writers.
 Regarding seafarers' relationship with giant squid, he explains it as being pragmatic: they did not perceive giant squid as monsters, but as sea animals that could be utilized in various ways.

 Steenstrup wrote a number of papers on giant squid in the 1850s.
 He first used the term "Architeuthus" (this was the spelling he chose) in a paper in 1857.
 A portion of a giant squid was secured by the French corvette Alecton in 1861, leading to wider recognition of the genus in the scientific community.
 From 1870 to 1880, many squid were stranded on the shores of Newfoundland.
 For example, a specimen washed ashore in Thimble Tickle Bay, Newfoundland, on 2 November 1878; its mantle was reported to be 6.1 m long, with one tentacle 10.7 m long, and it was estimated as weighing 1 ST. Many of these specimens were not preserved, often being processed into manure or animal feed.
-In 1873, a squid "attacked" a minister and a young boy in a dory near Bell Island, Newfoundland.
+In 1873, a squid "attacked" a dory near Bell Island, Newfoundland.
 Many strandings also occurred in New Zealand during the late 19th century.